Aldi ‘technical error’ could cause overdraft charges after payment delay

 “We apologise for any inconvenience this has caused and want to assure customers that card payments are now being processed at this store as normal.”

+An Aldi spokesman said the issue had been limited to the one store in North Wales.

-The company has advised anyone who shopped at an Aldi store between 15 August and 22 September to check their bank accounts as a precaution.
+The company has advised anyone who shopped at that Aldi store between 15 August and 22 September to check their bank accounts as a precaution.